List of clubs in the Bundesliga

 This is a list of clubs in the Bundesliga.
-It records all 56 clubs who played in the 58 seasons of the Bundesliga since its introduction in 1963.
-The placings section is split in two periods, before and after the German reunification, which took place during the league's 1990–91 season, in October 1990.
+It records all 57 clubs who have played in the 61 seasons of the Bundesliga since its introduction in 1963.
+The placings section is split into two periods, before and after German reunification, which took place during the league's 1990–91 season, in October 1990.
 For the following season, clubs from former East Germany joined the league.

 List of clubs

 The list of clubs of the Bundesliga from its inception to the present season, sorted by the number of seasons a club played in the league.